 - Ethical reasoning

 - Sound judgment

-Students must possess the emotional health required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and for the development of effective relationships with patients.
+Students must possess the emotional health and maturity required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and for the development of effective relationships with patients.
 Candidates must be able to tolerate physically taxing workloads and function effectively under stress.
 They must be able to adapt to changing environments, display flexibility and learn to function in the face of uncertainties inherent in the clinical problems of patients.
 In summary, PA students must be able to:

 - Consistently display integrity, honesty, empathy, caring, fairness, respect for self and others, diligence, and dedication